-- [setStartTimeToCurrent] If .true. then also set the startTime in setClock according to the startTime in checkClock.
-The default is .false.. - [currTime] If provided, use currTime instead of checkClock when checking or setting the current time of setClock. - [forceCurrTime] If .true. then do not check the current time of the setClock, but instead force it to align with the checkClock, or currTime, if it was provided.
-The default is .false.. - [forceTimeStep] If .true. then do not use the timeStep of the setClock to check if the next increment on the checkClock can be reached in an integer number of steps.
+[setStartTimeToCurrent] If .true. then also set the startTime in setClock according to the startTime in checkClock.
+The default is .false..

+[currTime] If provided, use currTime instead of checkClock when checking or setting the current time of setClock.

+[forceCurrTime] If .true. then do not check the current time of the setClock, but instead force it to align with the checkClock, or currTime, if it was provided.
+The default is .false..

+[checkTimeStep] If .true. then check that timeStep of the setClock can reach the next increment on the checkClock by an integer number of steps.
+For .false. do not check this condition.
+The default is .true..

+[forceTimeStep] If .true. then do not use the timeStep of the setClock to check if the next increment on the checkClock can be reached in an integer number of steps.
 Instead set the timeStep of the setClock to the timeStep of the checkClock.
-The default is .false.. - [rc] Return code; equals ESMF_SUCCESS if there are no errors.
+The default is .false..